kubecolor/kubecolor/README.md

 ## Contributions

 Always welcome.
-Just opening an issue should be also greatful.
+Just opening an issue should be also grateful.

+## Versioning

+This project tries to follow [SemVer 2.0.0](https://semver.org/) on the command-line interface (CLI), i.e which flags and environment variables it accepts.

+**We do not** however promise compatibility on the Go source code.
+If you import kubecolor's Go module and use it as a library, then things may unexpectedly break within minor or patch version changes.

+> [!WARNING]
+> As we have not yet reached v1.0.0, we may have some breaking changes
+> in cases where it is deemed necessary.

 ## LICENSE